 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-U.S. IP right owners should consider obtaining IPR protection in Thailand before introducing their products or services to the Thai market.
-Companies may wish to require non-disclosure and non-compete agreements to be signed, or seek advice from local attorneys or consult with experts in Thai IP law, before disclosing their technologies to local partners.
-The Department of Intellectual Property (DIP) oversees Thailand’s IP system.
-U.S. IP owners may register their IP rights in Thailand for trademarks, patents, designs, layout-design of integrated circuits, and geographical indications.
-An address for service in Thailand and a local agent or attorney is generally required when filing IP applications at DIP.
+The Department of Intellectual Property (DIP) oversees and administers Thailand’s IP system.
+U.S. IP owners may register or apply for their IP rights in Thailand for trademarks, patents, designs, layout-design of integrated circuits, and geographical indications.
+An address for service in Thailand and a local agent or attorney are generally required when filing IP applications at DIP.

 As a member of the World Trade Organization (WTO) and World Intellectual Property Organization (WIPO), Thailand generally complies with international intellectual property standards established by the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 Thailand is also a party to the Patent Cooperation Treaty (PCT) and the Madrid Agreement Concerning the International Registration of Marks (known as the Madrid System).
 Patent and trademark applicants may use these international systems for filing international patent and trademark applications for requesting protection in Thailand.